 Since we are still allowed to buy food in the supermarket, I always got a chance to get some fresh fruits that is important for improving the immune system.
 But, remember to wash fruits and vegetables thoroughly with running water.

 What are some Tips to Reduce the Risk of COVID-19 Pandemic

 These are some of the tips that will help us to fight against this COVID 19.
 Some of the important reminders that were given by the government are:

-- stay at home- All who are not an essential worker are encourage to stay at home.
-You are only allowed to go out for essential activities which include going to the pharmacy, needing medical help and getting food that you need.
+- stay at home- All who are not essential workers are encourage to stay at home.
+You are only allowed to go out for essential activities which include going to the pharmacy, needing medical help, and getting food that you need.
 Some essential businesses like supermarkets, pharmacies, and a bank can still operate.

 - self-isolation- Those who are experiencing coronavirus symptoms are advised to self -isolate.
 Symptoms like persistent coughing with problems in breathing, fever over 37.8°C. If you are living with someone that showed symptoms must self-isolate.

 We can see how serious this COVID-19 is, therefore, make sure that our immune system is strong enough to combat this virus.

 Staying home is not easy it is boring and tiring.
 Therefore, occupying yourself with something enjoyable can help.
 Another thing that I do aside from cooking is exercising.
 Although some of the gyms are closed because of this COVID-19 pandemic, there are always ways.

 - Exercise Regularly- Who says we can’t work out at home?
 I downloaded a Zumba routine from youtube, every morning after a shower and played it on my laptop, and follow the steps.
 It was FUN!
 My husband even enjoyed it.
 Other tips if you have a mat where you can lie down, then you can do push up, sit-ups, crunches, planking, squat, lunge, and hip abduction to name a few.